Natural History Museum, Vienna: Architecture

 The historicism style of art and architecture was very popular in 19th century Austria.

 The Natural History Museum Vienna incorporates stylistic elements from many past periods, in particular the Renaissance.
 Work began on the building in 1871 and the facade was finished in 1881.
 It is around 170 meters long and 70 meters wide, comprising two courtyards that are each surrounded by working and exhibition rooms.
 The roof is crowned with a 65 m dome bearing a huge bronze statue of the Greek sun god Helios, a symbol of the life-giving element without which nature would not exist.
 The upper and middle levels (mezzanine and first floor) of the intricately decorated facade display allegorical and mythological figures representing key elements of the universe and its discovery and understanding by man.
-On the balustrade visitors can see sculptures of famous researchers and scientists who represent the continuing progress of human knowledge.
+On the balustrade visitors can see sculptures of researchers and scientists who represent the continuing progress of human knowledge.
 These fundamental ideas are also the basis for the sculptures and paintings in the Dome Hall and the grand staircase; the highlight here is Hans Canon's ceiling fresco, The Circle of Life.

 The internal structure of the building is dictated by the systematic organization of the exhibition and the individual departments.
 The mezzanine covers inanimate nature (Department of Mineralogy, Halls 1–5), sediments and traces of life early in Earth's history (Department of Geology & Paleontology, Halls 6–10), early human history (Department of Prehistory, Halls 11–13) and human development (Department of Anthropology, Halls 14–15).
 The first floor presents the huge diversity of the animal world (Zoological Departments, Halls 22–39) as well as the fascinating realm of the Earth's smallest organisms ("Microtheater", Hall 21).
 The exhibits themselves are displayed in a systematic order according to how closely they are related to each other or their chronological position in the history of Planet Earth or human beings.